Cryptolens/docs/web-interface/skgl-vs-skm15.md

 ## SKGL

-[SKGL](https://skgl.codeplex.com/) – Serial Key Generating Library is an open source, information based key validation algorithm.
+[SKGL](/faq/what-is-skgl) – Serial Key Generating Library is an open source, information based key validation algorithm.
 It’s the primary algorithm that Serial Key Manager uses to generate new keys.
-One of the features of SKGL is that it is decentralized, allowing you to validate keys without using Serial Key Manager.
-However, one of the advantages of using Serial Key Manager is the fact that you don’t need to expose the encryption password during key validation.
+One of the features of SKGL is that it is decentralized, allowing you to validate keys without using Cryptolens.
+However, one of the advantages of using Cryptolens is the fact that you don’t need to expose the encryption password during key validation.

+> Note, each product using SKGL can only store 99999 (10^5-1) keys.

 ## SKM15